October 29, 2012: Scott Forstall, Apple’s senior vice president of iOS software, is ousted from the company after the disastrous Apple Maps launch.

 Forstall’s departure triggered one of the biggest executive shakeups at Apple since Steve Jobs’ return in 1997.
 An ambitious young employee, Forstall quickly rose through the ranks in Cupertino.
 As he accumulated power behind the scenes, he also began appearing more regularly at Apple events.

-He joined Apple along with a number of senior staffers when the company acquired NeXT in 1996, bringing Jobs back to Apple.
+He joined Apple along with a number of senior staffers when the company bought NeXT in 1996, an acquisition that brought Jobs back to Apple.
 Jobs immediately put Forstall in charge of designing user interfaces for the new, improved Mac line.
 His big contribution?
 The liquid-inspired Aqua user interface, which incorporated design elements like translucent icons and reflections.

 The beginning of the end for a rising star

-Forstall modelled himself on Jobs, even driving the same model silver Mercedes coupe as Apple’s iconic co-founder.
-He also exhibited a similar blend of charisma (Forstall was more confident than many tech types, having been a child actor) and extreme attention to detail.
-As evidence of this latter trait, he kept a jeweler’s loupe in his office, allowing him to examine each pixel on a user interface in detail.
+Forstall modeled himself on Jobs, even driving the same type of silver Mercedes coupe as Apple’s iconic co-founder.
+He also exhibited extreme attention to detail and a similar type of charisma.
+(Forstall was more confident than many tech types, having been a child actor.)
+As evidence of the former, he kept a jeweler’s loupe in his office, allowing him to examine each pixel on a user interface in detail.

-Outside Apple, some people assumed Forstall could be a future CEO of the company.
+Outside Apple, some people assumed Forstall could eventually become CEO of the company.
 But after Jobs’ passing, Forstall seemed to lose momentum within Cupertino’s halls.
 One possible reason?
 A power struggle with Ive, probably Apple’s most valued human asset after Jobs.
 In particular, Ive and Forstall clashed over skeuomorphism, which Forstall loved and Ive hated.

 New CEO Tim Cook also preferred a more harmonious atmosphere within Apple than Jobs ever did.
 Whereas Jobs liked strong personalities who clashed, Cook reportedly does not.